What to Expect From an Alcohol Detox

 At this point, you’re past some of the worst symptoms.
 Now, you may feel depressed and tired.

+You might be wondering how to safely detox from alcohol.
 Given how dangerous detoxing from alcohol can be, it’s not really recommended for you to try and detox on your own.
 But if you have an alcohol addiction that’s less severe, it might be possible for you to detox by yourself.

 The key is to make sure you have a good environment to detox in.
 You should surround yourself only with people who are going to be supportive of you.